sumanbiswas7/ds-algo/README.md

 # Algorithms Interview

-understand coding problem patterns to build a good base on solving problems. all answers are in python but if you get the idea you can implement these in any language and clinch your tech interview :)
+understand coding problem patterns to build a good base on solving problems. all answers are in python but if you get the idea you can implement these in any language and clinch your tech interview :) <br/>
+Note : You are not expected to understand all of these problems just by reading the given explanation.
+You could use these as a hint or you could use these as revision material.

 ## Table of contents